sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

     parent: deploy-sensu
 ---

-You can discover, download, and share assets using [Bonsai, the Sensu asset index][16].
+You can discover, download, and share dynamic runtime assets using [Bonsai, the Sensu asset index][16].
-Read [Install plugins with assets][23] to get started.
+Read [Use assets to install plugins][23] to get started.

-Assets are shareable, reusable packages that make it easier to deploy Sensu [plugins][29].
+Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu [plugins][29].
-You can use assets to provide the plugins, libraries, and runtimes you need to automate your monitoring workflows.
+You can use dynamic runtime assets to provide the plugins, libraries, and runtimes you need to automate your monitoring workflows.
-Sensu supports runtime assets for [checks][6], [filters][7], [mutators][8], and [handlers][9].
+Sensu supports dynamic runtime assets for [checks][6], [filters][7], [mutators][8], and [handlers][9].

 {{% notice note %}}
-**NOTE**: Assets are not required to use Sensu Go in production.
+**NOTE**: Dynamic runtime assets are not required to use Sensu Go in production.
 You can install Sensu plugins using the [sensu-install](../install-plugins/#install-plugins-with-the-sensu-install-tool) tool or a [configuration management](../configuration-management/) solution.
 {{% /notice %}}

-The Sensu backend executes handler, filter, and mutator assets.
+The Sensu backend executes handler, filter, and mutator dynamic runtime assets.
-The Sensu agent executes check assets.
+The Sensu agent executes check dynamic runtime assets.
-At runtime, the backend or agent sequentially evaluates assets that appear in the `runtime_assets` attribute of the handler, filter, mutator, or check being executed.
+At runtime, the backend or agent sequentially evaluates dynamic runtime assets that appear in the `runtime_assets` attribute of the handler, filter, mutator, or check being executed.

-## Asset builds
+## Dynamic runtime asset builds

-An asset build is the combination of an artifact URL, SHA512 checksum, and optional [Sensu query expression][1] filters.
+A dynamic runtime asset build is the combination of an artifact URL, SHA512 checksum, and optional [Sensu query expression][1] filters.
 Each asset definition may describe one or more builds.

 {{% notice note %}}
-**NOTE**: Assets that provide `url` and `sha512` attributes at the top level of the `spec` scope are [single-build assets](#asset-definition-single-build-deprecated), and this form of asset defintion is deprecated.
+**NOTE**: Dynamic runtime assets that provide `url` and `sha512` attributes at the top level of the `spec` scope are [single-build assets](#asset-definition-single-build-deprecated), and this form of asset defintion is deprecated.
 We recommend using [multiple-build asset defintions](#asset-definition-multiple-builds), which specify one or more `builds` under the `spec` scope.
 {{% /notice %}}

-### Asset build evaluation
+### Dynamic runtime asset build evaluation

-For each build provided in an asset, Sensu will evaluate any defined filters to determine whether any build matches the agent or backend service's environment.
+For each build provided in a dynamic runtime asset, Sensu will evaluate any defined filters to determine whether any build matches the agent or backend service's environment.
 If all filters specified on a build evaluate to `true`, that build is considered a match.
-For assets with multiple builds, only the first build which matches will be downloaded and installed.
+For dynamic runtime assets with multiple builds, only the first build that matches will be downloaded and installed.

-### Asset build download
+### Dynamic runtime asset build download

-Sensu downloads the asset build on the host system where the asset contents are needed to execute the requested command.
+Sensu downloads the dynamic runtime asset build on the host system where the asset contents are needed to execute the requested command.
-For example, if a check definition references an asset, the Sensu agent that executes the check will download the asset the first time it executes the check.
+For example, if a check definition references a dynamic runtime asset, the Sensu agent that executes the check will download the asset the first time it executes the check.
-The asset build the agent downloads will depend on the filter rules associated with each build defined for the asset.
+The dynamic runtime asset build the agent downloads will depend on the filter rules associated with each build defined for the asset.

-Sensu backends follow a similar process when pipeline elements (filters, mutators, and handlers) request runtime asset installation as part of operation.
+Sensu backends follow a similar process when pipeline elements (filters, mutators, and handlers) request dynamic runtime asset installation as part of operation.

 {{% notice note %}}
-**NOTE**: Asset builds are not downloaded until they are needed for command execution.
+**NOTE**: Dynamic runtime asset builds are not downloaded until they are needed for command execution.
 {{% /notice %}}

 When Sensu finds a matching build, it downloads the build artifact from the specified URL.